daniloc/PicoW_HomeAssistant_Starter/README.md

 Prerequisites:
 - PlatformIO set up in VSCode
 - Home Assistant and MQTT broker accessible on the WiFi network your Pico W is joining (see appendix below for guidance on setup)
-- HA MQTT integration with discovery enabled (this is the default/recommended behavior, so unless you turned it off, you're probably good to go).
+- HA MQTT integration with discovery enabled (this is the default/recommended behavior, so unless you turned it off, you're probably good to go)
 ---

 1. Hold the `BOOTSEL` button on your Pico W while connecting it via USB